In Defence of Religious Liberty

-Watch a recording of Rabbi Sacks’ acceptance speech where he offered a passionate defence of religious liberty, explaining why it was not just important to American society, but to the world.
+Watch this recording of Rabbi Sacks’ acceptance speech where he offered a passionate defence of religious liberty, explaining why it was not just important to American society, but to the world.

 Professor George, beloved friends, I am actually so overwhelmed this evening that I’m almost lost for words… something for which my congregation has been praying for many years.
 For I cannot tell you how moved I am by this occasion, I really am.
 And I wanted to salute you, Robert, for your quite outstanding work.
 I have just humbly followed in your slip string and I wish you continued blessing and success.
 But above all, to pay tribute to this extraordinary organisation, the Becket Fund, which is just, so magnificent, which is lead and supported by the people in this room, such outstanding individuals.
 I really do absolutely salute you.